 - Annual Report: A comprehensive annual report of crime-related information is compiled, published, and widely distributed.
-This report is also available at the Campus Safety Department Office, Human Resources Office, and the Admissions Office. - Student Newspaper: The student newspaper, the Colgate Maroon-News, is communicated with on a regular basis, and articles are published to inform the campus of specific Campus Safety concerns.
-The Colgate Maroon-News also publishes the Campus Safety Blotter, a weekly summary of the incidents reported to Campus Safety. - Campus Safety Alerts: When circumstances warrant, Campus Safety Alerts are prepared and distributed throughout the campus using the "Campus Alert" e-mail distribution.
+This report is also available at the Campus Safety Department, Human Resources Department, and the Office of Admission. - Student Newspaper: The student newspaper, the Colgate Maroon-News, is communicated with on a regular basis, and articles are published to inform the campus of specific Campus Safety Department concerns.
+The Colgate Maroon-News also publishes the Campus Safety Blotter, a weekly summary of the incidents reported to campus safety. - Campus Safety Alerts: When circumstances warrant, Campus Safety Alerts are prepared and distributed throughout the campus using the "Campus Alert" email distribution.
 If the e-mail system is not operational, flyers are posed on all residential buildings by Residence Life staff and on all other buildings by Campus Safety staff.